 Coming up with a new identity would be easy, paying homage to the history of a well-known and well-respected company is what posed the challenge.
 That and the fact that four family members would be tasked with coming to mutual agreement.

 To help the client navigate change and entertain new concepts, The Good Kids had Skeels go through a Brand Strategy.
 To help move the project forward, weekly consultations with all four decision-makers were hosted.
 This impromptu service proved to be mutually beneficial… it helped Skeels focus on the rebrand and it helped The Good Kids glean ideas and build rapport.

 The Brand Strategy paved the way for revisions to the Skeels logo and the creation of a Brand Guide.
 It was encouraging for the client to learn that a century of brand building wasn’t for naught.

 Changes to their logo were nominal because data supported the continuation of the wordmark’s general style with the addition of a few subtle changes.
 Safety is of the utmost importance at Skeels.
-In order to look the part we cleaned up some imperfections in the word mark that should say “we see all the details”.
-The most noticeable change were a few sharp curves added to the ends of letters.
-The Good Kids wanted to express the second biggest value, innovation which has been a huge part of skeels success since the beginning.
+In order to look the part, we cleaned up some imperfections in the wordmark that should say “we see all the details”.
+The most noticeable changes were a few sharp curves added to the ends of letters.
+The Good Kids wanted to express the second biggest value, innovation, which has been a huge part of Skeels success since the beginning.

 Supplemental colors were added to bring a modern touch to the timeless Skeels’ Blue.
 A crest was created for social media and merchandise use, and a mascot named ‘Barlow’ was designed that conveys the company’s light-hearted nature and family-centric style.
 Later, a walk cycle for Barlow was designed and animated by The Good Kids for use in Skeels television advertisements.